Date of Degree

 Copyright 2011 Megan Moore Weivoda

 Weivoda, Megan Moore.
-"The isoprenoid biosynthesis pathway and regulation of osteoblast differentiation." doctoral dissertation, University of Iowa, 2011.
+"The isoprenoid biosynthesis pathway and regulation of osteoblast differentiation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.